shuokabe/gloss_lost/README.md

 See `wapiti_to_lost.py` for more details.

+This function returns four files, as in `data/lost_format/`.

 ### 4. Running Lost
 In the run files, the data paths should be modified:
 - `train-spc`, `train-ref`: training search space and reference file paths